Zubax/bugface_bf1/README.md

-# Droneсode Probe
+# Zubax BugFace BF1

-Dronecode Probe is a generic JTAG/SWD+UART console adapter compatible with most ARM Cortex based designs and in particular with the hardware maintained by the [Dronecode project](http://dronecode.org/).
+Zubax BugFace BF1 (formerly known as Dronecode Probe) is a generic JTAG/SWD+UART console adapter compatible with most ARM Cortex based designs and in particular with the hardware maintained by the [Dronecode project](http://dronecode.org/).

 The design is based on Black Magic Probe and is distributed under open source licenses.
 The full description of its features and supported targets can be found at the [Black Magic Probe homepage](https://black-magic.org/).